• Mentoring

 Early Warning Signs – Case Overview

-Cynthia has been a Futurpreneur Canada mentor for many years and has enjoyed sharing in the successes of the entrepreneurs she has mentored.
+Cynthia has been a Futurpreneur mentor for many years and has enjoyed sharing in the successes of the entrepreneurs she has mentored.
 Today she feels like she is in over her head.

 After being matched with Rashmi two months ago, Cynthia has been providing advice and suggestions to further develop the weak business plan for the new pet grooming business.
-When Cynthia learned last month that Rashmi was using her Futurpreneur Canada financing for personal expenses, she became very concerned.
+When Cynthia learned last month that Rashmi was using her Futurpreneur financing for personal expenses, she became very concerned.
 Rashmi reluctantly agreed to include a quick financial review in the agenda of the upcoming meeting next week.
 Perhaps she will ask Rashmi to send her financial information each week until this crisis has passed.

 Cynthia is beginning to prepare for the meeting and expects to hear that more of Rashmi’s financing has been spent on personal items.
 As a mentor, Cynthia knows the topic must be discussed but she’s concerned that Rashmi may get defensive, or worse, hostile when she brings up the subject

-Cynthia is uncertain if she should include her concerns in her upcoming Quarterly Report to inform Futurpreneur Canada of the problem – would this be a violation of what Rashmi told her in confidence?
+Cynthia is uncertain if she should include her concerns in her upcoming Quarterly Report to inform Futurpreneur of the problem – would this be a violation of what Rashmi told her in confidence?

 Questions: